How to Start Retinol Without the Purge Using a 4 Week Roadmap

 A Promise to Your Skin (Safety Precautions)

 As wonderful as retinol is, it isn't for everyone.
-Please keep these promises:

 For Mamas-to-be: Retinoids are generally advised against during pregnancy or breastfeeding as a safety precaution.
 During this special time, try 'Bakuchiol,' a gentle plant-based alternative.